 Students who have been injured often need additional support to perform school activities during their recovery.
-After a concussion, teachers, nurses, counselors, school psychologists, and administrators should watch for:
+Designate a staff member to regularly meet with the injured student to monitor symptoms, individualize supports, and differentiate curriculum based on their current symptoms and ability to tolerate work.
+After a concussion, teachers, nurses, counselors, school psychologists and administrators should watch for:

 - Problems paying attention or concentrating